 BioBase programs launched in collaboration with the Lower Eastside Girls Club (LESGC).
-The LESGC Center for Community, opened in 2014, houses a state-of-the-art community science lab and many other interdisciplinary facilities and offers free programs for girls and young women from the surrounding community.
-Co-ed BioBase programs are offered at the Lower East Side Ecology Center and will soon be open in West Harlem at Columbia University’s Zuckerman Institute.
+Co-ed BioBase programs are offered at the Lower East Side Ecology Center and in West Harlem at Columbia University’s Zuckerman Institute.

 Afterschool BioBase programs allow students to fulfill their scientific potential.
 Over the course of the semester, students learn to formulate and test their own hypotheses.
 Students engage in lessons from a variety of scientific fields such as biological sciences, environmental sciences, and materials science.
 Currently, BioBus partners with existing community programs to offer research science experiences to the community.